ContainerSolutions/argus/README.md

 While many tools are actually available to implement compliance requirements, almost none of them actually focus on tracking the implementation themselves.

-The goal of Argus is to overseer and continuously Attest Requirement Implementations across multiple Resources, and feed that information back with observability metrics.
+The goal of Argus is to oversee and continuously Attest Requirement Implementations across multiple Resources, and feed that information back with observability metrics.

 # Project Objective